jeregill/dibs/README.md

 we were able to utilize MongoDB indexes to allow us to have separate collections while maintaining speed in our queries.
 Our collections consisted of: Users, Barbershops, Barbers, Reviews, and Reservations.
 ##### Unit 4 - Backend/Express
-In the backend, we used a series of middleware such as bcrypt, dotenv and JWT tokens to keep our information confidential and secure, Mongoose was used as a data model to enable seamless communication between the backend and the database.
+In the backend, we used a series of middleware such as bcrypt, dotenv and JWT tokens to keep our information confidential and secure.
+Mongoose was used as a data model to enable seamless communication between the backend and the database.
 Body-parser with Express allowed us to easily facilitate the connection between the frontend and the backend.
 ##### Unit 5 - Release Engineering
 The app was deployed via Heroku, using a submodule structure.
 The backend and frontend were developed in separate repositories, with a parent repository using git submodules to connect the client and server in deployment.
-Heroku prebuild scripts allowed us to build the frontend statically and serve them via the backend server.
+Heroku prebuild scripts allowed us to build the frontend statically and serve it via the backend server.
 Continuous deployment was enabled via Heroku pipelines, where pushes to our master branch would trigger a new build.
 Environment variables were used to store secure information, such as JWT secret and
 API keys.

 ## Above and Beyond Functionality
 Dibs goes above and beyond in several aspects.
 Firstly, the app is fully mobile responsive for both desktop and mobile views.
-This was achieved via CSS media queries and strategic use of SCSS inheritance to enable class selectors and ID selectors to worth together to change styling for mobile views.
+This was achieved via CSS media queries and strategic use of SCSS inheritance with class selectors and ID selectors to change styling for mobile views.
-Secondly, our app is integrated with different external APIs, including node Geocoder, where addresses are translate into lat/lon coordinates, where our Google Maps API is then able to render a mini-map.
+Moreover, our app is integrated with different external APIs, including node Geocoder, where addresses are translate into lat/lon coordinates.
+Consequently, we have connected with the Google Maps API, using these coordinates to render shop locations on a mini-map.

 In addition, our user authentication utilizes best practices, avoiding local storage to store tokens, but instead using httpOnly cookies for maximum security.